How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 MFFU has different automation policies depending on which program you're on.
 Some programs allow it, some restrict it to whitelisted providers.
 The policy has changed multiple times in 2025-2026, so check the current rule sheet before automating.

-Apex Trader Funding — Whitelisted Providers Only
+Apex Trader Funding — Eval Open, Funded Stricter

 Self-Funded Accounts — Anything Goes